-If you make a reservation and your plans change, please let us know and we’ll apply your donation towards a reservation at a future concert of your choice.
+If you make a donation and your plans change, please let us know and we’ll reserve a seat for you at a future concert of your choice.
 In the unlikely event that this concert is cancelled, we’ll refund your donation.

 Donations are not tax-deductible.

 About the Artist

 Georgian-born pianist Sophiko Simsive has won numerous awards and accolades including the first prize at the Princess Christina Concours in the Netherlands, the Yamaha Piano Competition in Amsterdam, the Young Pianist Foundation Competition, first prize at the Geertruidenberg Klassiek, and GrachtenfestivalPrijs where she performed as Artist-in-Residence during the Grachtenfestival.